mvaganov/CmdLineAsteroids/notes.md

 `voice`
 Lets start our game by drawing the screen where the game will be displayed.
-I'll make a new function called DrawRectangle, and call it in my Main function.
-You'll notice that it's public static we want it to be public static for three reasons:
+I'll make a new function called `DrawRectangle`, and call it in my `Main` function.
+You'll notice that it's `public static` we want it to be `public static` for three reasons:
 	- it doesn't have any dependencies on the Program class, so we should be able to run it from anywhere
-	- the Main function is in a public static context, and needs DrawRectangle to be public static also
+	- the `Main` function is in a `public static` context, and needs `DrawRectangle` to be `public static` also
-	- public static function calls are technically faster than non-public static calls.
+	- `public static` function calls are technically faster than non-`public static` calls.
 		- the speed gain is because an instance doesn't need to be pushed onto the stack with the method call. the gain is so extremely small that it hardly bears mentioning.
 		- However this is game programming, and performance is always important to keep in mind.
 For the sake of clarity, I will try not obfuscate the game with optimizations while I write it,